Install Node.js On Ubuntu 19.04

 wget to get the installation script for the specific Node.js version you want to install.

-And you can get the installation script and run it with this command (make sure you modify the command to install whichever version you wish):
+And you can get the installation script and run it with this command (make sure you replace the

 When that command finishes, the PPA will be added to the configuration on your machine.
 And you can now install the Node.js package with this command: